Su386yt/partly-sane-skies-su386/docs/pages/documentation/config.md

 ```

-and we seperate each new subcategory using:
+and we separate each new subcategory using:

 ```kt